16 February 2026

 In 2026, the transition from paper trading vs live trading has been revolutionized by Artificial Intelligence.
 Traditional paper trading helps a human learn, but AI trading uses simulation to “train” models.

-Once an AI moves to live trading, its advantage is its lack of emotion.
+One characteristic of automated systems is that they execute predefined rules consistently without emotional decision-making.
 While a human might panic and sell during a market dip, an AI adheres strictly to the programmed logic.
 However, a documentation notes, live trading bots must account for “Exchange Latency”, the tiny delay between a signal being generated and the order being filled which does not exist in most paper trading setups.

 Remember that you shouldn’t switch just because you had one lucky week.
 Instead, look for these markers: